Happy 120th Birthday to Gordon Parkhill

 Written By: Nicole McBride

-During World War II, Gordon designed airfields and pipelines and earned the rank of captain in the army where he served as a sanitation engineer.
-With the closing of World War II in 1945, Gordon Parkhill decided to continue serving his community and partnered with Marlin Smith and Clarence Cooper to found Parkhill, Smith & Cooper – Consulting Engineers (PSC), now Parkhill.
+During World War II, Gordon designed airfields and pipelines and earned the rank of captain in the U.S. Army, where he served as a sanitation engineer.
+With the closing of World War II in 1945, Gordon decided to continue serving his community and partnered with Marlin Smith and Clarence Cooper to found Parkhill, Smith & Cooper – Consulting Engineers, now Parkhill.

 The three friends allegedly decided on the name by flipping a coin to determine whose name would be listed first.
 Parkhill seemed to be the leader of the three, so it was suitable that his name was listed first.

-In 1958 Gordon moved to El Paso to start PSC's second location.
-He later became PSC's first firm president in 1963.
+In 1958, Gordon moved to El Paso to establish Parkhill's second location.
+He became the first firm president in 1963.

 Gordon's study of the El Paso sewerage system formed the basis for a sewerage bond election.
 He also drafted the master plan for drainage in El Paso’s Lower Valley and worked on many contracts at Fort Bliss and other area military base installations.
 In 1965, Gordon was named El Paso's Engineer of the Year by the local chapter of the Texas Society of Professional Engineers.